4 Troubleshoot Performance Issues Using Flight Recorder

-The Java Flight Recorder is a great tool to investigate performance issues.
+The data provided by Flight Recorder helps you investigate performance issues.
 No other tool gives as much profiling data without skewing the results with its own performance overhead.
-This chapter gives examples of performance issues that you can identify and debug issues using the Java Flight Recorder.
+This chapter provides information about performance issues that you can identify and debug using data from Flight Recorder.

 This chapter contains the following sections: